 Physical Activity Level

-– Athletes: Intense physical activity may increase nutrient demands, making supplements like protein and branched-chain amino acids valuable.
+– Athletes: Athletes may benefit from supplements like protein and branched-chain amino acids due to increased nutrient demands during intense activity.

 – Vitamin D: People in regions with limited sunlight might require vitamin D supplements.